Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Performance Evaluation

-From Fig. \ref{fig:aoi_power}, we also see that RTA and FSA have almost the same $\bar \Delta _{\min }(\bar P)$ performance under a lower transmit power budget (e.g., when $\bar P = 0.03P$).
-To explore further, we plot $\bar \Delta _{\min }(\bar P)$ versus the number of sensors in Fig. \ref{fig:diff_users_128bytes}, when $\bar P$ equals (a) $0.1P$ and (b) $0.03P$.
+\emph{\underline{Impacts of the number of sensors}:} From Fig. \ref{fig:aoi_power}, we also see that RTA and FSA have almost the same $\bar \Delta _{\min }(\bar P)$ performance under a lower transmit power budget (e.g., when $\bar P = 0.03P$).
+To explore further, we plot $\bar \Delta _{\min }(\bar P)$ versus the number of sensors in Fig. \ref{fig:diff_users_128bytes}, when $\bar P$ equals $0.1P$ and $0.03P$, respectively.
+In both cases, the larger the number of sensors, the larger the AoI reduction of RTA compared with FSA.
 When the power budget is high, $\bar \Delta _{\min }(\bar P)$ usually equals the minimum average AoI of the corresponding protocol.
-Hence, we see from Fig. \ref{fig:diff_users_128bytes}(a) that RTA gives the lowest average AoI when $\bar P = 0.1P$.
-However, when the power budget is not high enough to achieve the minimum possible average AoI (e.g., $\bar P = 0.03P$), FSA and RTA almost have the same average AoI when the number of sensors is small (e.g., 5$\sim$10 sensors).
+Hence, we see from Fig. \ref{fig:diff_users_128bytes} that RTA gives a lower average AoI than FSA does when $\bar P = 0.1P$.
+However, when the power budget is not high enough to achieve the minimum possible average AoI, FSA and RTA almost have the same average AoI when the number of sensors is small (e.g., 10 sensors when $\bar P = 0.03P$).
 In addition, Fig. \ref{fig:diff_users_128bytes} shows that RTA has a more stable average AoI than FSA under a different number of sensors.
-This indicates that even though $k$ is not optimized for all the schemes, RTA can offer a more stable average AoI, thus significantly simplifying the system design.
+This indicates that even though $k$ is not optimized for both schemes, RTA can offer a more stable average AoI, thus significantly simplifying the system design.

-\emph{\underline{Impacts by payload sizes}:} Notice that all our findings so far are obtained based on the fact that the duration of an update packet is much larger than that of a request frame.
-In practical IoT systems with short packets, the payload of an update packet can be as small as 128 bits (16 bytes) \cite{urllc_popo}.
-Thus, we next investigate the effects of different payload sizes on the performances of different protocols.

-Fig. \ref{fig:payload} plots $\bar \Delta _{\min }(\bar P)$ versus $\bar P$ of FSA and RTA under different payload sizes, i.e., 16, 64, and 128 bytes, when the number of sensors is 10 (other numbers of sensors lead to similar phenomena, so we omit the results here).
-Since FSA generally outperforms SA in average AoI given the same transmit power, we only compare FSA and RTA in Fig. \ref{fig:payload}.